 His first major collection of poems was Humouring the Iron Bar Man published by Polygon in 1990, followed by Knights of the Lower Floors in 1994.
 His work has been broadcast on BBC Radio Scotland and Scottish Television.

 He was on the editorial board of the important and popular West Coast Magazine in the early 1990s, and was joint winner of the prestigious Scotia Bar First of May Poetry Prize in 1992.
 He has also received three Scottish Arts Council bursaries.

 "I've admired Graham Fulton's work since I first heard it: his mix of tenderness, adrenalin, razor clarity and dynamism, as rare as it is potent, just sings.
 This is poetry got right to the heart and the head at the same time.
 It's just poetry got right.
 Brilliant".

 Always an individualist and never part of the the Poetry Establishment in Scotland, Graham Fulton is renowned for his intense, energetic and entertaining readings, and has read his poetry live from Barlinnie Prison in Glasgow, Scotland, to Los Angeles in California.

 Other important recent publications and projects, outwith his main collection output, that Graham has been involved with include Look Up Glasgow, a glossy coffee table book about Glasgow architecture published by Freight Books.
 Scottish Cats: An Anthology of Poems edited by Hamish Whyte and published by Birlinn Books.
-A Bird is Not a Stone, a forthcoming anthology of Palestinian Poetry translations, published by Freight Books.
+A Bird is Not a Stone, an anthology of Palestinian Poetry translations, published by Freight Books.

 He's also been commissioned to write one of the poems that are to be used to help promote the 2014 Commonwealth Games in Glasgow.